piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     Part-Species1-Init1-VeloVecIC             = (/1.,0.,0./)              !
 Normalized velocity vector

-To calculate the number of simulation particles of, e.g. electrons, defined by `Part-Species1-Init1-ParticleNumber`, the given number density , the selected weighting factor $w_{e}$ and the volume of the complete domain ($V=4\pi\cdot1\cdot1\pu{m^{3}}$) are utilized.
+To calculate the number of simulation particles of, for example electrons, defined by `Part-Species1-Init1-ParticleNumber`, the given number density , the selected weighting factor $w_{e}$ and the volume of the complete domain ($V=4\pi\cdot1\cdot1\pu{m^{3}}$) are utilized.